Continuing your education can benefit you both as an individual and as a professional as you can acquire new skills. This is how it could benefit you:

 The markets and the economy are changing at a fast pace, and this means that anyone interested in career development needs to be able to keep up.
 This is especially important since recent graduates will constantly threaten your position as they will be more up to date with the changes in the industry.

 And it’s not as simple as learning a few computer skills here and there.
 For professionals across all industries to remain current they should closely follow trends and seek to provide depth in their industry knowledge.
-For example, according to Scott Brinker, a marketing expert, marketers should have started learning to program since the turn of the decade.
-Why?
-Not because marketers will be required to make their own software at any point soon, but because understanding how programming works will make it easier for them to communicate with developers which in turn can help make them more effective and persuasive.
+For example, marketers could learn how to program, as it will make it easier for them to communicate with developers which in turn can help make them more effective and persuasive.

 Apart from helping you remain competitive lifelong learning can also help make you happier which in turn can make you more productive.
-According to studies, adult learning can have positive effects on perceptions of the self which can make the individual happier and in turn more effective at work.
-In fact, according to research, employees who are happy can be 12 per cent more productive than non-happy employees.
+According to research, employees who are happy can be 12 per cent more productive than non-happy employees.

 Therefore, it’s especially important for professionals who aren’t satisfied with their careers to try and learn something new.
 The process of applying the new information you’ve learnt to your job alone can help stimulate your brain.
 Moreover, learning can challenge you which again can contribute to making you more interested in your work.
 So if you feel like you are losing interest in your career, make sure that you sign up to learn a new skill as there’s a good chance that the mental stimuli provided by the process of learning will help you find meaning in your career again.